Called It

 The Bottom Line

-A Hebrew prophet said the most powerful city in the world would fall to a specific king from a specific people, and it would never recover.
+A prophet said an incredibly powerful city in the world would fall to a specific king from a specific people, and it would never recover.
 He was right on every count.

 Some predictions age well.
 This one aged perfectly.